Optimal Cox Regression Subsampling Procedure with Rare Events: Methodology

 where the first inequality is due to \citet[pg.21]{vaart_1998}.
 By that, since $E(1-w_iR_i|\mathcal{D}_n)=0$, it holds that $n^{-1}\sqrt{q}\matrx{\upvarphi}(\vectr{p},\vectr{\beta}^o)^{-1/2}\sum_{i\in\mathcal{C}}(1-w_iR_i)\breve{\vectr{a}}_i(\vectr{\beta}^o)$ converges conditionally on $\mathcal{D}_n$ to a standard multivariate normal distribution.
 Put differently, for all $\vectr{u}\in\mathbb{R}^r$,

 where $\Phi$ is the standard multivariate normal cumulative distribution function.
-Since the conditional probability is a bounded random variable in the unconditional space, which converges to a constant, then due to Eq.(\ref{Theorem2:gamma:normal:1}) and the dominated convergence theorem, it follows that
+Since the conditional probability is a random variable in the unconditional space, then due to Eq.(\ref{Theorem2:gamma:normal:1}) it converges almost surely to $\Phi(\vectr{u})$.
+Being additionally bounded, then due to the dominated convergence theorem, it follows that

-It should also be observed, that since the first addend in Eq.(\ref{Theorem2:beta_tilde - beta0:decomp}) goes to 0 as $q\rightarrow\infty$ and $n\rightarrow\infty$, based on A.10, the two addends are asymptotically independent.
-Combining Eq.'s (\ref{Theorem2:beta_tilde - beta0:decomp}),(\ref{Theorem2:firstaddend:norm}),(\ref{Theorem2:gamma:normal:2}), we arrive at Eq.(\ref{Theorem2:part1}).
-Finally, the first expression within $\mathbb{V}_{\tilde{\vectr{\beta}}}(\vectr{p},\vectr{\beta}^o)$, $qn^{-1}\matrx{\mathcal{I}}^{-1}(\vectr{\beta}^o)$ goes to 0 as $q\rightarrow\infty$ and $n\rightarrow\infty$, however we prefer to keep it as it provides a more accurate expression for finite samples.
-The two variance components correspond to two orthogonal sources of variance, namely the variance generated by the data itself, and the variance generated by the subsampling procedure. \end{proof}